-1. Receives a response from a Metaverse Environment, or its Components expressed in the Braille alphabet.
+1. Receives a response from a Metaverse Environment expressed in the Braille alphabet.

-2. Interacts with Components through bodily sensations and movements (and allow to also enjoy the Experience).
+- 2. Interacts with a Metaverse Environment through bodily sensations and movements (and allow to also enjoy the Experience). - 3.
 Activates action commands and receive appropriate tactile images possibly accompanied by the stimulation of other visual and audio sensory modalities.